trekhleb/javascript-algorithms/src/algorithms/math/bits/README.md

 #### Get Bit

-This method shifts `1` over by `bitPosition` bits, creating a value that looks like `00100`.
-Then we perform `AND` operation that clears all bits from the original number except the `bitPosition` one.
-Then we compare the result with zero.
-If result is zero that would mean that original number has `0` at position `bitPosition`.
+This method shifts the relevant bit to the zeroth position.
+Then we perform 'AND' operation with one which has bit pattern like '00001'.
+This clears all bits from the original number except the relevant one.
+If the relevant bit is one, the result is '1', otherwise the result is '0'.

 > See `getBit` function for further details.